DevExpress/testcafe/docs/articles/documentation/recipes/using-testcafe-with-gulp.md

 gulp run-testcafe-tests
 ```

+> Gulp must be installed globally to run tasks from the command line.

-Or create and run a dependent task.
+Alternatively, you can create and run a dependent task.

 ```js
 gulp.task('publish', ['run-testcafe-tests'], () => {